Skip to main content

 This is where you define rates for a country, state, and optionally ZIP or ZIP range.
 In practice, that means Magento can handle rules such as:

 For a small nexus footprint, this is reasonable to maintain manually.
-For a growing multi-state footprint, this is the point where the operational burden starts to show up.
+For a growing multi-state footprint, this is where the workload becomes visible: rate updates, ZIP coverage, local exceptions, change review, and testing all need an owner.

-The admin workflow itself is simple enough, and the Meetanshi reference is a useful reminder of the relevant screens, but the real issue is maintenance discipline.
-Someone has to own those rates and keep them current.
+The admin workflow itself is simple enough, and the Meetanshi reference is a useful reminder of the relevant screens.
+The real issue is maintenance discipline.

 3. Create Product Tax Classes and Customer Tax Classes